-Issued by the Agent of the Impôts on 10th February 2014
+Issued by the Agent of the Impôts on the 25th May 2022

-1. BACKGROUND
+1. Introduction

 It is the responsibility of the Agent of the Impôts to collect, manage and account for all customs and excise duties, as well as GST due on the importation of hydrocarbon oils into the Island.